 Yes, it was customary for elite Parisians to have important meetings while still in their dressing robes and undergarments.

-Originally a ritual of court society introduced in the 17th century by King Louis XIV, the toilette—not to be confused with the modern word for “bathroom”—is one of the most entertaining topics presented in the exhibition Paris: Life & Luxury (closing August 7), which conjures up life in a prosperous Parisian household during four different times of day.
+Originally a ritual of court society introduced by King Louis XIV, the toilette—not to be confused with the modern word for “bathroom”—is one of the most entertaining topics in 17th century France.
 Once adopted as an activity among the wealthy, the toilette (deriving from the French word for a cloth—or toile—that covered the dressing table) became a display of conspicuous consumption that declared one’s rank in society.

 The more public portion of the ritual was performed with the assistance of servants after a private session of washing and grooming.
 The washing was done with cloths or sponges—for baths, you see, were not yet in vogue generally.
 People still subscribed to an ancient theory of the “four humors” that equated health with a balance of substances in the body.
 Immersion in hot water on a regular basis might disturb those humors, although that superstition was beginning to evaporate towards the end of 18th century.

 Once freshened up, a prosperous Parisian monsieur or madame would be dressed by a valet or maid.
 The lady might have had a silver service de toilette (like the one below) that would put a modern movie star’s vanity table to shame—complete with silver mirror; candlesticks; boxes for jewelry, pins and combs; powder and cosmetic pots; and a box for toothpaste made from roots and herbs.
 What kind of makeup was kept in such shiny vessels?
 A concoction of apples mixed with animal fat was a popular moisturizer.